Rugby World Cup: Selection of hosts

 Tournaments are organised by Rugby World Cup Ltd (RWCL), which is itself owned by World Rugby.
 The selection of host is decided by a vote of World Rugby Council members.
 The voting procedure is managed by a team of independent auditors, and the voting kept secret.
 The host nation is generally selected five or six years before the competition.

 The tournament has been hosted by multiple nations.
 For example, the 1987 tournament was co-hosted by Australia and New Zealand.
 World Rugby requires that the hosts must have a venue with a capacity of at least 60,000 spectators for the final.
-Host nations sometimes construct or upgrade stadia in preparation for the World Cup, such as Millennium Stadium – purpose built for the 1999 tournament – and Eden Park, upgraded for 2011.
+Host nations sometimes construct or upgrade stadia in preparation for the World Cup, such as Millennium Stadium—purposely built for the 1999 tournament—and Eden Park, upgraded for 2011.
 The first country outside of the traditional rugby nations of SANZAAR or the Six Nations to be awarded the hosting rights was 2019 host Japan.
-France will host the 2023 tournament.
+France hosted the 2023 tournament.
 The next tournament to be hosted by a nation outside the traditional nations will be the 2031 tournament in the United States.

 Tournament growth

 Media coverage

 Organizers of the Rugby World Cup, as well as the Global Sports Impact, state that the Rugby World Cup is the third largest sporting event in the world, behind only the FIFA World Cup and the Olympics, although other sources question whether this is accurate.

 Reports emanating from World Rugby and its business partners have frequently touted the tournament's media growth, with cumulative worldwide television audiences of 300 million for the inaugural 1987 tournament, 1.75 billion in 1991, 2.67 billion in 1995, 3 billion in 1999, 3.5 billion in 2003, and 4 billion in 2007.
 The 4 billion figure was widely dismissed as the global audience for television is estimated to be about 4.2 billion.

 However, independent reviews have called into question the methodology of those growth estimates, pointing to factual inconsistencies.
 The event's supposed drawing power outside of a handful of rugby strongholds was also downplayed significantly, with an estimated 97 percent of the 33 million average audience produced by the 2007 final coming from Australasia, South Africa, the British Isles and France.
 Other sports have been accused of exaggerating their television reach over the years; such claims are not exclusive to the Rugby World Cup.

 While the event's global popularity remains a matter of dispute, high interest in traditional rugby nations is well documented.
 The 2003 final, between Australia and England, became the most watched rugby union match in the history of Australian television.
+The 2023 tournament achieved 1.33 billion viewing hours across all programming making it the most viewed rugby event of all time.